 Reply:

-0.9% saline is a product that many parents use to wash their children's faces, eyes, and noses.
+0.9% physiological saline is a product that many parents use to wash their children's faces, eyes, and noses.
 However, this is not necessary.

 In addition, the purpose of nasal drops or nasal irrigation is to clean the nose if the child has rhinitis or a runny nose, and is not beneficial when the child's mucous membranes are healthy.
-Parents should only wash the nose in case the child has an illness such as a cough or runny nose.
+Parents should only irrigate the nose in case the child has an illness such as a cough or runny nose.

 Absolutely do not mix saline solution yourself, there is a risk of infection due to unsanitary mixing tools, causing damage to the mucous membranes of the nose, throat, and eyes.